 Accessibility: You can access content whenever and wherever you want on any suitable web-enabled device, from a main TV to a laptop or smartphone.

 Flexibility: Rather than being bound by the defined schedule of traditional TV, you can watch your favourite shows at a convenient juncture using catch-up TV features.

 Price: IPTV UK services are often competitively priced, and may even be bundled into a home broadband contract.
 You can access a higher number of channels at once, at lower prices.
 IPTV usually includes full access to the provider’s programming, with flexible pricing plans and easy cancellation – though always study the fine print to confirm this latter point.

-Once you’ve decided to give IPTV a try, the first step is to ensure you have the best possible broadband connection, for the reasons outlined above.
+Having established how IPTV works, the first step is to ensure you have the best possible broadband connection, for the reasons outlined above.
 You can compare broadband deals here, and boost your speed by looking for an alternative broadband provider.

 When you sign up for a new IPTV deal, you’ll be sent a set-top box.
 This will either plug directly into your TV (like the Amazon Fire stick), or connect via an HDMI cable.
 Many media companies include a set-top box as part of a broadband bundle, so explore these options first.

 There are several factors to consider while comparing IPTV UK packages:

 Whether you’re a sports fanatic or a reality TV addict, you’ll gain access to content that you can watch from any location at any time.
 And as broadband speeds continue to increase across the UK, IPTV options are likely to flourish alongside them.